 'Scattering flowers over your food is a good way to add color, and I've always been a sucker for marigolds, violas, primroses, and nasturtiums for this decorative reason alone.
 The more I learn about eating flowers, the more I realize there may be other, less fanciful reasons for doing this,' Sarah adds.

 Which edible flowers can we eat?

 Your choice of edible flowers will depend entirely on your taste preferences and will change with the season.
-However, in the 10th installment of her podcast, Grow, Cook, Eat, Arrange, Sarah and florist Arthur Parkinson share the edible plants every garden should include – and how to use them.
+However, in the 10th instalment of her podcast, Grow, Cook, Eat, Arrange, Sarah and florist Arthur Parkinson share the edible plants, also sometimes referred to as edimentals, that every garden should include – and how to use them.

 'Lavender is often used in cakes and desserts, so we are relatively accustomed to seeing it in food already, but it also makes for a stunning splash of purple on any summery dish,' Sarah shares.

 The allure of the starflower is already sought after by bees who are attracted to its pollen.
 But why should the bees have all the fun?
 Borage leaves can be wilted into pasta sauce or ravioli stuffing, or they are great for decorating cocktails because this is garden party season, after all.